Slow Queries

 Check the Database Connection

 First, check to make sure the database connection is valid, and there are no warnings associated with it.
-You may want to go into the connection settings for that database and take note of the value of the Max Active property, which determines the maximum number of active connections to the database as well as the Max Wait property, which is the number of milliseconds to wait for a connection to come available.
-To get to the database connections settings, go to Configure page of the Gateway webpage and select Databases → Connections, locate your database, and hit the edit button.
-Here, you can check the database settings.
-Open Advanced Properties at the bottom of the screen, and you'll find the Max Active property as well as the Max Wait property.
+You may want to go into the connection settings for that database and take note of the value of the Max Active property, which determines the maximum number of active connections to the database, as well as the Max Wait property, which is the number of milliseconds to wait for a connection to come available.
+To get to the database connections settings, go to Config section of the Gateway and select Databases → Connections.
+Click the edit button for your database to view the database settings.
+Open Advanced Properties at the bottom of the screen, and you'll find the Max Active and Max Wait properties.

 Check Currently Executing Queries